- Latin America

-I was really surprised when I learned that a lot of the younger generation in South Korea was more open and accepting of the LGBTQ community than I had read about online.
+I was really surprised when I learned that a lot of the younger generation in South Korea were more open and accepting of the LGBTQ community than I had read about online.
 The city I lived in was known to be one of the most conservative cities in the country, but they had a Pride festival in the summer time!
 However, the only LGBTQ-friendly clubs/bars that I could find were in Seoul, the capital.

 Also, in Korea, it's acceptable for friends of the same gender to hold hands in public - it's seen as a sign of friendship.
 Therefore, when my wife came to visit me for a few months during the summer, it was okay for us to walk around holding hands.

 Did being a member of the LGBTQ+ community have an impact on where you decided to teach English?
 If yes, how so?